 The World Bank announced a few weeks ago that it would compensate the farmers, but it has yet to provide any money.

-At present there are no known cases of bird flu in Israel or the Palestinian areas.
+At the present there are no known cases of bird flu in Israel or the Palestinian areas, after suspect flocks were destroyed.